What is cyber threat intelligence?

 Share this article

-Threat intelligence gathers, combines and analyses data and information on existing, new, and emergent threats to ICT environments from within systems and via the wider internet, including the dark web.
+Threat intelligence gathers, combines and analyses data and information on existing, new, and emergent cyber threats to ICT environments from within systems and via the wider internet, including the dark web.
 Threats may be targeted at your organisation specifically or cast a wide net, approach valuable assets through a single-vector or multi-vector approach, and exist at a point-in-time or be persistent in their nature.
-By empowering your organisation with threat intelligence, this guides the way to effectively mitigate threat-based risks to business.
+By empowering your organisation with intelligence monitoring services and threat intelligence, this guides the way to effectively mitigate threat-based risks to business.

 What does threat intelligence do?